Rigelyon/GenshinRecords/README.md

 | Khaenri'ah | ![Progress](https://progress-bar.dev/0/?scale=100&width=300)  |

 ## Contribution
 Feel free to contribute to this repository.
-I mostly use [Genshin Impact Wiki Fandom](https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki) as a reference as well as the formatting.
+I mostly use [Genshin Impact Wiki Fandom](https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki) as a reference as well as the formatting and assets.
 Clone this repo by using a plugin called Obsidian Git into your Obsidian.md.
 The tutorial for how to install the plugin can be found [here](https://publish.obsidian.md/git-doc/Start+here)